 ‘Your work won’t speak for itself’

 For women, there are other considerations, in particular the double-bind dilemma.
-Researchers have discovered that when women exhibit the same behaviour as men in the workplace, they are judged negatively.
-A woman who asserts herself is perceived as aggressive, a woman who asks for a bonus is considered greedy and so on.
+Researchers have discovered that when women exhibit the same behavior as men in the workplace, they are judged negatively.
+A woman who asserts herself is perceived as aggressive, a woman who asks for a bonus is considered greedy, and so on.